nateesh/sokoban-puzzle/README.md

 *An AI assignment by Nina and Nathan*

-We implement a provided `search.py` module to solve the Sokoban puzzle and its weighted variation. `mySokobanSolver.py` shows our interface to the search module detailing initial state, initial static puzzle features, legal actions for the agent, state updates, path cost function, admissible heuristic function.
+We implement a provided `search.py` module to solve the Sokoban puzzle and its weighted variation. `mySokobanSolver.py` shows our interface to the search module detailing initial state, static puzzle features, legal actions for the agent, how state updates, a path cost function and an admissible heuristic function.

 ![](images/readme-screenshot.jpg)